 Why should you have a portable battery charger?

-What is the use of a portable car battery charger?
+What is a portable car battery charger?

 Can I use emergency battery chargers at least once if I don’t have a portable car battery charger?

-What’s this disposable charger if I don’t have a portable battery charger?
+Can I use a disposable charger if I don’t have a portable battery charger?
 Can I use it at least once?